kgitthoene/yellow-addtopage/README.md

         └── stockholm.addtopage    = contains Addtopage instructions
 ```

-If `stockholm.addtopage` is:
+Content of `stockholm.addtopage` is:

 ```
 PAGE - footer
-JS js/darkmode/darkmode.js footer
+JS js/darkmode/darkmode.js
 ```

-Then the page meta data is set on all pages (JavaScript code), and the file  `js/darkmode/darkmode.js` is injected to all pages.
+This places the page meta data (JavaScript code) and the file  `js/darkmode/darkmode.js` inside all of your Yellow pages.

 For details see the next sections.